notifhy/frontend/usage/other-information.md

 [!ref target="blank" text="Terms of Service"](../legal/terms-of-service.md)

 ## Maintenance
 NotifHy may go down at any time for a variety of reasons.
-For usages like the Rewards module, you are advised to have some sort of backup (e.g. an alarm).
+For usages of needs-to--be-reliable modules like the Rewards module, you are advised to have some sort of backup (e.g. an alarm).

 !!!primary
 Planned maintenances that last for more than an hour will be announced ahead of time !!!

 ## Refresh Rate
-NotifHy regularly checking your data through the Hypixel API to provide notifications.
+NotifHy regularly checks your data through the Hypixel API to provide notifications.
 With ~50 users, the refresh rate can be anywhere from 30 seconds to a few minutes.